keppejhn/zapier-weather-automation/README.md

 4. **Email Delivery:** The formatted forecast is sent to my inbox.

 ## 📂 Repository Contents
 - `README.md` – project overview
-- (Optional) `workflow-diagram.png` – visual outline of the Zap
-- (Optional) `prompt.txt` – the prompt used for the AI summary
-- (Optional) `sample-output.txt` – example of the daily email

 ## 🌱 Next Steps
 I plan to expand this project by:
-- Adding error‑handling steps
 - Logging daily weather summaries into a Notion database
 - Experimenting with additional API fields (humidity, wind, alerts)